 What kind of history do you want to teach?

 Recently I have been attempting to extend my anglo-centric knowledge of the teaching of historical interpretations a little wider.
-After all, the summer holidays are a time to catch up on one’s reading.
+A

 In Beyond the Cannon: History in the 21st Century Peter Sexias states that there were three possible approaches to answer the question: ‘which story of the past should we teach?’